Stachugit/CatHack/README.md

 | G32 (bottom pin)   | MOSI   | -              |
 | G33 (bottom pin)   | MISO   | -              |

-## Installation and Setup
+## 📥 Installation Guide

-1. Download and upload the firmware from M5Burner.
+1. Download and flash the firmware using M5Burner.
-2. Download the Subfiles.zip file [Here](https://drive.google.com/file/d/1TZCD_Jr_Pu78nF93ItqeqHZLEuuWagby/view?usp=sharing) and unpack it to your SD card.
+2. Download the [Subfiles.zip](https://drive.google.com/file/d/1TZCD_Jr_Pu78nF93ItqeqHZLEuuWagby/view?usp=sharing) and extract its contents to your SD card.

-⚠️Please note some files may not work, for now only the RAW protocol is supported⚠️
+   ⚠️ Note: Some files may not be compatible as only the RAW protocol is currently supported. ⚠️

-3. Insert the SD card into the module and you're done.
+3. Insert the SD card into the module, and you're ready to go!

----

-Feel free to reach out with any questions or suggestions!

-**Contact**: stachu0 on Discord.

-🐱
+## 📞 Support

+If you have any questions or suggestions, feel free to reach out:
+- Discord: stachu0

-## Disclaimer
+## ⚠️ Disclaimer

 This software is intended for educational and research purposes only.
-The author is not responsible for any misuse of this software.
+The author bears no responsibility for any misuse of this software.
 Use it responsibly and in compliance with all applicable laws and regulations.

+---

+🐱 Happy Hacking with CatHack! 🐱